Green valley galaxies in the cosmic web: internal versus environmental quenching: Conclusions

 Based on the above findings, we conclude that the green valley galaxies follow a mixture of evolutionary pathways.
 We do not find any strong evidence in favour of environmental influences in quenching of star formation in green galaxies.
 Only $\sim 8\%$ green galaxies in each environment show signatures of interactions and merger. $5\%$ of the green galaxies in each environment are ellipticals which may be the outcome of gas-rich mergers.
 We also note that the distributions of stellar mass, SFR and stellar age of green galaxies are independent of their environments.

 Majority of the green galaxies ($\sim 95\%$) at each environment are disc dominated spirals.
 Contrary to this, most of the red galaxies are known to be ellipticals with very little or no star formation.
 The massive red ellipticals are believed to have acquired their mass through a major merger or multiple minor mergers.
 The morphological transformations in these galaxies were induced by mergers and their higher masses may have played an important role in quenching star formation in these galaxies.
 The similarity between the stellar mass distributions of red and green galaxies and the fact that most green galaxies are disc dominated spirals indicates that the vast majority of green galaxies may have initiated their quenching due to their larger masses.
 The disc dominated massive green galaxies may be an outcome of secular evolution.
 Some galaxies at each environment may grow only via smooth accretion and hence evolve very slowly.
 The star formation in these galaxies is curtailed when their masses exceed the critical mass required for the transition from cold to hot mode of accretion.
 Once the hot mode is activated, the supply of cold gas from the IGM to these galaxies are hindered.
 These galaxies slowly exhaust their remaining cold gas over time and consequently show a decrease in star formation.
 Presence of AGN activity can accelerate quenching of star formation in these galaxies.
-But the fact that only $\sim 10\%$ green galaxies at each environment host AGNs indicates that they play a minor role in suppressing star formation in these galaxies.
-Dynamical instabilities within a galaxy leading to the formation of bar and bulge can also suppress star formation within a galaxy.
-The presence of dominant bulge and bar in $\sim 10\%$ green galaxies at each environment suggests that such internal influences may also play a role of quenching agents in these galaxies.
-However, $\sim 70\%$ of the green galaxies must curtail their star formation using physical mechanism(s) other than interactions, mergers and those driven by bulge, bar and AGN activity.
-We speculate that these green galaxies are massive galaxies which have grown via secular evolution \citep{kormendy04} and terminated their star formation via mass driven quenching.
-However, a long term shutdown of star formation in these galaxies requires the presence of additional heating sources like AGN feedback, without which accretion and cooling of gas can not be suppressed indefinitely.
-We observe that only a small fraction of green galaxies show AGN activity and hence the quenching in green galaxies is still a significant problem which requires other internal physical processes to truncate the gas supply and maintain the hot halo.
+But the fact that only $\sim 10\%$ green galaxies at each environment host AGNs indicates that they play a minor role in suppressing the star formation in these galaxies.
+Schawinski et al.\citep{schawinski09b} find that galaxies of moderate-luminosity supermassive black holes in the local universe have intermediate optical colors that imply the host galaxies are transitioning from star formation to quiescence.
+Our results do not contradict with these findings.
+These moderate-luminosity supermassive black holes with intermediate optical colors may represent a certain fraction of the green valley population for which the AGN activity plays the central role in quenching.
+Further, Schawinski et al.\citep{schawinski15} show that the time lag between the triggering of AGN activity and the photoionization of the gas reservoir of the galaxy is $\sim 10^5$ years.
+This is known to be much shorter than the growth time of black holes ( $\sim 10^7-10^9$ years).
+It suggests that the black holes may grow via many such on and off phases of AGN.
+If such flickering of AGN activity are prevalent in the green valley galaxies then it would be difficult to correctly evaluate the role of AGNs in quenching the population.
+Our findings do not rule out such a possibility.